 • Removal of an API from a multi-component product.

-• Change in the atrength of the APIs.
+• Change in the strength of the APIs.

-• Change in the dosage form, e.g., changing the dosage form from an immediate-release product to a slow- or delayed-release dosage form and vice versa.
+• Change in the pharmaceutical form, e.g., from an immediate-release product to a slow-release or delayed-release dosage form, and vice versa.

 • A change from multi-dose to single-dose or vice-versa (both for addition or replacement).